mccormackca/Bioeng_231_final_project_filovirus/README.md

-# Orthoebolavirus Jbrowse2 Genome Browser
+# Orthoebolavirus Jbrowse2 Live Genome Browser
 ### Avani Ghate, Aziz Kamoun, Jieshan Liu, Caroline McCormack

-The Orthoebolavirus Jbrowse2 Genome Browser is a tool for visualizing and exploring the RefSeq genomes for all five species within the genus *Orthoebolavirus*.
+The Orthoebolavirus Jbrowse2 Genome Browser is a tool for visualizing and exploring the RefSeq genomes for five species within the genus *Orthoebolavirus*.
+The available views and features highlight the phylogenetic relationships between species and characterize proteins of interest, chosen for their roles in viral transmission and replication.

+## Setup
+Instructions for setting up Jbrowse2 and configuring the genome browser can be found in <a href="https://github.com/mccormackca/Bioeng_231_final_project_filovirus/blob/main/README.md" target="_blank">setup_scripts/README.md</a>.

 ## Global Linear Genome View